giuseppebuccheri/flink-thesis-benchmark/README.md

 * **Grafana:** Provides real-time dashboard visualization for system performance profiling.

 ## 🚀 Prerequisites
-* Docker and Docker Compose installed on your host machine (e.g., Docker Desktop for Windows/Mac or Docker Engine for Linux).
+* **Docker & Docker Compose** installed on your host machine (e.g., Docker Desktop for Windows/Mac or Docker Engine for Linux).
 * **Dataset:** The CSV files required for the benchmark are not tracked in this Git repository due to size constraints.
+Place your CSV data in the `./data` directory.

 ## ⚙️ Setup & Quick Start